 CAP contains a new annotated dataset of fine-grained and coarse-grained activity classes of consented people, curated using the Visym Collector platform.

 The CAP training and validation dataset are available for public download in the form of a single archive file containing videos and metadata at the CAP dataset distribution site.
 The CAP dataset site includes a dataset explorer, dataset summary and activity definitions.

-In order to participate an user account is required.
-Signing up for an account is an easy two step process using email-confirmation explained here.
-The help center additionaly shows how to reset a lost password or unlock the account.
+In order to participate, a user account is required.
+Signing up for an account is an easy two step process using email-confirmation explained in the User Account Help Center Section.
+The help center additionally shows how to reset a lost password or unlock the account.

 After creating an account and signing into the participation dashboard, please follow the registration workflow on the left side in order to obtain access to the data.

 In the next workflow step please select which track to participate in (AC/TAD)